comfysage/fantastic.vim/README.md

-# pascal.vim
+# fantastic.vim

-This is a fork of [vim-colors-plain](https://github.com/andreypopp/vim-colors-plain) which is being developed based on my personal taste.

 ## Motivation

-Minimalistic colorscheme which uses bold to highlight keywords and a distinguished color for constant literals (string, numbers, JSX tags).
+A Minimalistic colorscheme which uses a basic color palette to highlight keywords and distinguishes color for constant, literals, strings, etc. .

 <!-- TODO #1 Add screenshots @CrispyBaccoon -->